Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

+### About

-### Python scripts are used for WCA competition, first scrip is for generating certificates, second script is for generating name tags
+Python scripts are used for WCA competition, first scrip is for generating certificates, second script is for generating name tags.

 ## HOW TO USE